spacetelescope/jupyterhub-deploy/doc/DEPLOYMENT.md

 # Terraform-deploy

-This section describes how to set up an EKS cluster and resources required by the hubploy program, using Terraform.
+This section describes how to set up an EKS cluster and resources using Terraform.

 Get a copy of the repository with this command: